lacchain/besu-pro-testnet/README.md

 * You can see who is already using the network in the [list of permissioned nodes](https://github.com/lacchain/besu-network/blob/master/NODE_LIST.md).

+* For more information, please check the [WIKI](https://github.com/lacchain/wiki.md).

 ## Deploy your node!

 * To deploy you node for free and use the LACChain Blockchain Network, go [HERE](https://github.com/lacchain/besu-network/blob/master/DEPLOY_NODE.md).